HP - What you need to know

 What does this mean?
 Essentially, we’re non-independent because we only work with a limited number of finance providers and cannot search nor advise on the whole market for your best option to fit your circumstances.

 What’s a credit broker?
 We make introductions on your behalf to a limited number of lenders, but we are not the lender itself.
 Meaning for example, when you take out finance on a new Honda motorcycle we may introduce you to Honda Finance Europe (the lender) and your finance agreement is between you and them.
+We are not an independent financial advisor.
+We may advise you on the products, subject to your personal circumstances, though you are not obliged to take our advice or recommendation.

 How am I scored?
 Different lenders have different methods of scoring you for your suitability of your finance application.
 We are not privy to the score, nor how they arrive at it.
 We only get notification of an acceptance, referral or decline.
 If you want to speak to any of the finance providers, their details are below.